Young at Heart (The X-Files): Plot

 In 1989, Joe Crandall, an inmate at a federal penitentiary in Pennsylvania, hears screaming from the infirmary.
 Inside, he discovers the prison's doctor, Joe Ridley, amputating the hand of fellow inmate John Barnett.
 Ridley tells Crandall that Barnett is dead, threatening him with a scalpel.
 However, as Crandall leaves the room, he sees Barnett blinking.

-Four years later, Fox Mulder is notified by his former FBI supervisor, Reggie Purdue, about a note from a jewelry store robbery mocking Mulder by name.
+Five years later, Fox Mulder is notified by his former FBI supervisor, Reggie Purdue, about a note from a jewelry store robbery mocking Mulder by name.
 Mulder recognizes the message as being from Barnett, a sociopathic multiple murderer whom he helped capture on his first case with the Bureau.
 Even though Barnett supposedly died in prison, the note bears his handwriting.
 Purdue shows Dana Scully a video of Barnett's capture, which shows that Mulder didn't fire on Barnett due to him having a hostage, per FBI procedure.
 Mulder's hesitancy allowed Barnett to kill both the hostage and a fellow agent.

-Scully looks into Barnett's cause of death and discovers that despite it being listed as heart attack, he had no history of heart problems; he had been sent to the infirmary over problems with his hand.
+Scully looks into Barnett's cause of death and discovers that despite it being listed as heart attack, he had no history of heart problems; he had been sent to the infirmary due to problems with his hand.
 Meanwhile, Barnett leaves Mulder another note in his car, along with photos of him and Scully.
 The agents visit the prison and meet Crandall, who recounts his experiences with Barnett and Ridley.
 Barnett makes taunting phone calls to Mulder and strangles Purdue with a disfigured hand.
 Scully looks into Ridley's past and finds that his medical license was revoked for performing illegal medical trials on children with progeria, a disease that causes premature aging.
 Mulder theorizes that Ridley's experiments helped him find a way to reverse the aging process.